TomaszZiola/java-build-automaton/README.md

 - Secrets: There is currently no verification of the GitHub webhook signature/secret.
 Do not expose this endpoint publicly without adding signature validation.
 - Execution: Builds run on the host using your local Gradle and Git, in the configured working directory.
 There is no sandboxing or container isolation yet.
 Use only with trusted repositories.
-- Logging: Logs are printed to application stdout; no retention/capping is implemented.
+- Logging: Build logs are captured and stored with each build; general application logs go to stdout.
+No retention/capping policies are implemented yet.

 See the living roadmap for planned improvements: [ROADMAP.md](./ROADMAP.md).